D2L Brightspace is the online learning course management software used and supported by all MnSCU schools, including MState.

 Email is the official means of communication within M State.
 Therefore, the College has the right to send communications to students via email and the right to expect that those communications will be received and read in a timely manner.

-GroupWise is the email client software used by M State faculty and staff.
-The Groupwise email client is available for computers running Windows, Apple/Mac or the Linux OS and will be installed on all M State computers issued to faculty and staff.
-GroupWise is also available for mobile devices such as Android and Blackberry.
-If you have questions about GroupWise or have a mobile device you are interested in getting to work with your GroupWise email, refer to the knowledgebase article How to Set-up GroupWise On My Mobile Device, or contact your local campus Computer Help Center.
+Microsoft Outlook is the email client software used by M State faculty and staff.
+The Outlook email client is available for computers running Windows, Apple/Mac or the Linux OS and will be installed on all M State computers issued to faculty and staff.
+Outlook is also available for mobile devices.
+If you have questions about Outlook, setting up your mobile device or accessing your Outlook Web Mail, please refer to our Tech Support Home page.

 MoveItSecurely is a secure file transfer solution available to MnSCU employees.